-TCP reduces the impact of denial-of-service (DoS) attacks in several ways.
-Its connection establishment forces both sides of the conversation to prove their existence, and it has well-established methods to tolerate DoS attacks [23].
-Lack of these methods has allowed UDP-based DNS to be exploited by attackers with amplification attacks; an anonymous attacker who spoofs addresses through a DNS server can achieve a 20:1 increase in traffic to its victim, a critical component of recent multi-Gb/s DoS attacks [3].
+Second, TCP reduces the impact of denial-of-service (DoS) attacks in several ways.
+Its connection establishment forces both sides of the conversation to prove their existence, and it has well-established methods to tolerate DoS attacks [30].
+Lack of these methods has allowed UDP-based DNS to be exploited by attackers with amplification attacks; an anonymous attacker who spoofs addresses through a DNS server can achieve a $20 \times$ increase in traffic to its victim, a critical component of recent multi-Gb/s DoS attacks [3].
+We examine performance under attack in § V.

-Finally, UDP has constrained DNS applications because of limits on reply sizes.
-Originally limited to 512 B [53], EDNS0 provides a way for clients and servers to advertise larger limits.
-4096 B and 8192 B limits are commonly observed today.
-However, due to IP fragmentation [14], 1500 B is seen as an operational constraint and this limit has repeatedly affected policy choices in DNS security and applications.
-IP fragmentation presents several dangers: fragments require a resend-all loss recovery [42], about 8% of middleboxes (firewalls) block all fragments [79], and fragmentation is one component in a class of recently discovered attacks [31].
-Of course current DNS replies strive to fit within current limits [77], but DNSSEC keys approaching 2048-bits lead to fragmentation, particularly during key rollover (§ 2.2.1).
+Finally, UDP limits on reply sizes constrains key sizes and DNS applications.
+EDNS0 [21] often makes 4096 B replies possible, extending the original 512 B limit [61].
+However, due to IP fragmentation [21], 1500 B is seen as an operational constraint and this limit has repeatedly affected policy choices in DNS security and applications.
+IP fragmentation presents several dangers: fragments require a resend-all loss recovery [49], about 8% of middleboxes (firewalls) block all fragments [91], and fragmentation is one component in a class of recently discovered attacks [38].
+Of course current DNS replies strive to fit within current limits [87], but DNSSEC keys approaching 2048-bits lead to fragmentation, particularly during key rollover (§ II-B1).
 Finally, DNSSEC's guarantees make it attractive for new protocols with large replies, but new applications will be preempted if DNS remains limited to short replies.

 How: On the surface, connection-oriented DNS seems untenable, since TCP setup requires an extra round-trip and state on servers.
-If TCP is bad, TLS' heavier weight handshake is impossible.
+TCP is seen as bad for DNS, and so TLS' heavier weight handshake is impossible.

 Fortunately, we show that connection persistence, reusing the same connection for multiple requests, amortizes connection setup.
-We identify the key design and implementation decisions needed to minimize overheadquery pipelining, out-of-order responses, TLS connection resumption, shifting state to clients when possible.
-Combined with conservative timeouts, these balance end-to-end latency and server load.
+We identify the key design and implementation decisions needed to minimize overhead-query pipelining, out-of-order responses, TCP fast open and TLS connection resumption, shifting state to clients when possible.
+Combined with persistent connections with conservative timeouts, these optimizations balance end-to-end latency and server load.

 Our key results are to show that T-DNS is feasible and that it provides a clean solution to a broad range of DNS problems across privacy, security, and operations.
-We support these claims with end-to-end models driven by analysis of day-long traces from three different types
+We support these claims with end-to-end models driven by analysis of day-long traces from three different types of servers and experimental evaluation of prototypes 1.